balderdashy/sails-docs/concepts/Routes/Routes.md

 ##### Unhandled Errors in Request Handlers

-If an unhandled error is thrown during the processing of a request (for instance, in some [action code](https://sailsjs.com/documentation/concepts/actions-and-controllers), Sails will send back a default 500 response.
-This response can be customized by adding a `api/responses/serverError.js` file to your app.
+If an unhandled error is thrown during the processing of a request (for instance, in some [action code](https://sailsjs.com/documentation/concepts/actions-and-controllers), Sails will send back a default 500 response), the response can be customized by adding an `api/responses/serverError.js` file to your app.
 See [custom responses](https://sailsjs.com/documentation/concepts/extending-sails/custom-responses) for more info.

 ### Supported Protocols